suned/pfun/docs/useful_functions.md

 ## curry
-`curry` makes it easy to [curry](https://en.wikipedia.org/wiki/Currying) functions while inferring the resulting type signature with MyPy (if the `pfun` MyPy plugin is enabled).
+`curry` makes it easy to [curry](https://en.wikipedia.org/wiki/Currying) functions.
+If you enable the MyPy plugin, MyPy can also type check the arguments and return types of curried functions.

 The functions returned by `curry` support both normal and curried call styles: